 Will people actually pay more than they have to?
 Evidence from real world pay-what-you-want pricing arrangements suggests the answer is yes.
 Whether motivated by altruism or a sense of fairness, most people will pay something even when they have the option of not paying.

 More importantly for the prospects of progressive pricing, some people will pay more than the regular fixed price.
-In a series of field experiments by Kim et al. (2009), roughly 5% of participants paid more than the regular price for a movie theatre ticket, more than 10% paid a premium price for a restaurant meal under $20, and over 20% paid more than the typical price for a beverage in a deli.
-Similarly, Gneezy et al. (2012) find that more than 4% of payments were over 10 euros for a pay-what-you-want lunch buffet where the median payment was five euros.
-Christopher and Machado (2019) and Regner (2015) also provide evidence that more than 20% of users of an online music vendor paid more than the recommended price of $8 per album.
+For example, in a series of field experiments by Ju-Young Kim and colleagues, roughly 5% of participants paid more than the regular price for a movie theatre ticket, more than 10% paid a premium price for a restaurant meal under $20, and over 20% paid more than the typical price for a beverage in a deli.
+Other studies show similar tendencies for a minority of consumers to pay more than some typical price when given the opportunity.

-Does this seemingly illogical generosity extend to higher priced items?
 Fewer field experiments have been conducted for bigger tickets.
-However, Gautier and van der Klaauw (2012) present a distribution of prices for a pay-what-you-want hotel stay that shows a small percentage paid more than the regularly posted prices ranging from 80 to 120 euros.
+However, Pieter Gautier and Bas van der Klaauw present a distribution of prices for a pay-what-you-want hotel stay in Belgium or the Netherlands that shows a small percentage paid more than the regularly-posted prices ranging from 80 to 120 euros.
 In that same study, 12% of involuntary participants in the pay-what-you-want price arrangement paid more than 90% of the usual price.